Manic Street Preachers: Wales national team song and Resistance Is Futile (2016–2019)

+The Ultra Vivid Lament and Critical Thinking (2020–present)

-In March 2020, the Manics announced a deluxe reissue of their Gold Against the Soul album for release on 12 June 2020.
+In March 2020, the Manics announced a deluxe reissue of Gold Against the Soul for release on 12 June 2020.
 Bonus content included previously unreleased demos, B-sides from the era, remixes, and a live recording, while the CD was released alongside a book of unseen photographs from the era with handwritten annotations and lyrics from the band.
-The next day, the unnamed follow-up album to Resistance is Futile, their fourteenth overall, was confirmed to NME alongside Bradfield's second solo album.
+The next day, the unnamed follow-up album to Resistance Is Futile was confirmed to NME alongside Bradfield's second solo album.
 The group's album, including a track called "Orwellian", was described as "expansive" and is due for release in Summer 2021.

-On 14 May 2021, the Manics announced the title of their fourteenth studio album: The Ultra Vivid Lament.
+On 14 May 2021, the Manics announced the title of their fourteenth studio album as The Ultra Vivid Lament.
 The first single from the album, "Orwellian", was released on the same day.
 "The Secret He Had Missed", the second single from the album, was released on 16 July 2021.
 The Ultra Vivid Lament was released on 10 September 2021 and received generally positive reviews from critics: on Metacritic, the album has a weighted average score of 78 out of 100 based on 12 reviews, indicating "generally favorable reviews".
-The album sold 27,000 copies in the first week, granting the band their second UK Number 1 album as they narrowly beat Steps to the number 1 spot.
+The album sold 27,000 copies in the first week, granting the band their second UK number 1 album, as they narrowly beat Steps to the top spot.

-In May and June 2022, Manic Street Preachers opened for The Killers in some of their UK tour dates.
+In May and June 2022, Manic Street Preachers opened for the Killers in some of their UK tour dates.
 In September 2022, the Manics announced a co-headlining tour of United States and Canada with Suede for November 2022, which would be the first time the two bands would share the stage since they toured Europe together in 1994.